sage-code/maj/verbs.md

 * umo djia hume haru?   = how many days hymans have?
 * umo lo daru el Dios!  = how many God gives!

-**infinitive**
+**present**

-In these examples the time of action is not specified.
+In these examples the time of action is implicit: present (now).

-* jo xosu en la luva;    = I sing in the rain.
+* jo xosu en la luva;    = I'm singing in the rain.
-* jo vezu su en la luva; = I see him in the rain.
+* jo vhzu su en la luva; = I see him in the rain.

 **specify time**

-In these examples the time of action is specific.
+In next examples the time of action is specific: future or past.

-* lo lovu'ia;                = it is raining now.
-* jo xatu'ia en la lova;     = I'm singing in the rain.
-* jo vezu'be su en la lova;  = I have seen him in the rain.
+* su xatu'ra en la luva;     = he was sing in the rain.
-* jo pa gabu'do eda lovu;    = I will not walk if is raining.
+* jo xatu'va si pa luva;     = I will sing if is not raining.

-* jo lo peju'pa sh mh luva;  = I do not like to get wet.
-* jo no lo paju sh gabu en la luva;

 ## Reflexive case